-If you hike in wooded areas, you’re bound to encounter ticks.
+If you spend any time hiking in wooded areas (or spending any time in the forest for that matter), you’re bound to encounter ticks.
 And if they encounter YOU, you’re at risk for getting Lyme disease.
 The bad news is that Lyme disease can cause arthritis, irregular heartbeat and other serious medical issues.
-The good news is that early removal of ticks is usually sufficient to remove the threat (the black legged ticks that transmit Lyme need to be attached for at least 24 hours to transmit the disease).
+The good news is that early removal of ticks is usually sufficient to remove the threat (per the CDC, in most cases, the black legged ticks that transmit Lyme need to be attached for 36-48 hours to transmit the disease).

 Here are five precautions I always take in tick country:

 - Wearing gaiters.
 The conventional advice is to wear pants (particularly those of light shades of color) to prevent ticks from attaching to your skin and so you can easily spot them and brush them off the fabric.
 That’s all well and good, but I can’t stand wearing hiking pants.
 I find them annoyingly restrictive and oppressively hot.
 Instead, I wear compression shorts with nylon shorts over them.
 However, this leaves most of my legs exposed.
 Not a problem if I wear nylon gaiters and insect repellent.
 The gaiters cover my socks and help keep ticks from hitching a ride on the wool, which is easier for them to latch onto than nylon.

 - Using poles.
 I haven’t seen any data to back this up, but I suspect that using poles to push brush away from me as I make my way down the trail helps keep ticks at bay.
 The idea is that if I’m preventing brush from contacting me, I’m denying ticks the opportunity to hop on board.